nick9lee/SearchAlgoVisualizer/README.md

 just an idea atm

-have 3 types of pathfinders, DFS, BFS, Dijkstra algos maybe add weights, but not gonna start, just keep this in mind for expansion
+have 4 types of pathfinders, DFS, BFS, Dijkstra, A* algos maybe add weights in the future, but not gonna start with them, just gonna keep this in mind for expansion

 allow barriers to be built, and end/start points to be changed